 Florence had some of the best food of Italy - although I didn't really enjoy the touristy side of it, I would return in a heartbeat for the food.

-This is another place that you must book ahead - Mike and I wandered in during their lunch hour and booked for that night so it isn't too complicated and it is absolutely worth it.
+This is a place that you must book ahead - Mike and I wandered in during their lunch hour and booked for that night so it isn't too complicated and it is absolutely worth it.
 There aren't many tables so if you're a couple you may find yourself sitting at the same table as another couple but it's strangely cozy, and really only as weird as you make it.
 We were seated with a Scandinavian couple and we mostly kept to ourselves except when we were trying to decipher the dessert menu - none of us spoke Italian so it was pretty funny.
 The waiter came at sat at the table with us to take our order, and was so friendly and helpful.

 Oh, and the food is incredible, I had lamb cutlets that I still dream about.
 I can say, hand on heart, it was my favourite meal of our trip - and it's going up against a lot of incredible food.
 I think the cozy friendly feel of the restaurant as well as it's determination to focus on quality seasonal food and wine really helps put it at the top of the list.
 Mike and I wended our way home pretty tipsy after that meal, and it is one of my fondest memories.